affinidi/affinidi-tdk/README.md

 From time to time, we may request certain information from you to ensure that you are complying with the [Terms and Conditions](https://www.affinidi.com/terms-conditions).

-### Can I share my developer’s account with others?
+### Can I share my developer's account with others?

-When you create a developer’s account with us, we will issue you your private login credentials.
+When you create a developer's account with us, we will issue you your private login credentials.
 Please do not share this with anyone else, as you would be responsible for activities that happen under your account.
 If you have interested friends, ask them to sign up – let's build together!

 ### Telemetry